2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013

 York Autograss Club was the host for round 4 of the UK Autograss Championships and what a superb meeting it was too.

 As always before a big meeting, it rained.
 Heavily.
 Despite this though the track appeared to hold up well and Saturday morning saw the sun return and everything start to dry out.
 The first few races were a little sticky to say the least but the mud soon disappeared (mostly into the cars) and the track turned into an oval of superglue.
-There was so much grip it felt that everytime the cars went off from the line, the world turned a little quicker!
-Whilst I know they aren't the best for the drivers, you've got to admit, wheelies are always good to watch as a spectator and there were plenty both off the line and on the track out of the corners.

 As well as plenty of wheelie's there was plenty of effort on track and everyone seemed to be giving it their all.
 The combination of everyone trying so hard to get points and the sticky track did produce some fairly spectacular viewing over the weekend including a number of fairly big, heavy rolls (and not the bread type).